-Can you take a couple of weeks off without losing much progress?
+So, can you take a couple of weeks off without losing much progress?
 Can you take several weeks off and still finish the race?

 How Much Will A Disruption In Your Training Affect Your Marathon Finish Time?

 So, what happens when you have to take off multiple days in a row or even a full week during your marathon training?
-What if you miss a couple of weeks in your marathon training plan because of an illness?
+What if you miss a couple of weeks in your plan because of an illness?

 If you get a minor injury during marathon training and need to spend several weeks cross-training instead of running, how much will this affect your marathon performance?
 Can you still run a marathon if you have to take several weeks off?

-In this massive study, the researchers looked at data gathered from Strava, a popular mobile fitness app used by runners to record running workouts via GPS and input other forms of training or treadmill runs.
+In this massive study,1Feely, C., Smyth, B., Caulfield, B., & Lawlor, A. (2023).
+Estimating the cost of training disruptions on marathon performance.
+Frontiers in Sports and Active Living, 4. https://doi.org/10.3389/fspor.2022.1096124 the researchers looked at data gathered from Strava, a popular mobile fitness app used by runners to record workouts.

 The data was taken from 292,323 individual runners who logged a sum total of 15,697,711 individual running activities and who completed 509,979 marathons during the period 2014–2017.